matprime/decentralized-memes/README.md

 npm install
 npm run start
 ```
-Before starting the application with last command "npm run start" you need to make sure that Ganache is running before.
-Please look into Ganache manual, how to start it.
-After Ganache is running and you started application, you should see web browser to open up and application will load in browser window.
+Before starting the application with last command "npm run start" you need to make sure that Ganache is running.
+Please look into Ganache manual, how to start it (you need to change permission on file donwloaded to be executable, to be able to run it).
+After Ganache is running and you started application, you should see web browser open up and application will load and show the latest meme uploaded in browser window.

 **Command to migrate smart contract to blockchain**
 ```shell